Best Ultralight Sleeping Pads of 2025

 Cons:

-Sometimes, warmth while fastpacking or backpacking is the top priority, and the Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad has an R-value that will protect you from the cold ground.
+Sometimes, warmth is the top priority when fastpacking or backpacking, and the Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad has an R-value of 7.3 that will protect you from the cold ground.
 We choose this pad for early-season fastpacking trips through the mountains, where we may have to sleep on snow or when nighttime lows could dip into the teens.
 It’s also our favorite pad for frigid winter fastpacking trips through the canyon country of the Colorado Plateau.
 Unfortunately, with this extra warmth comes extra weight.

-At 22.3 ounces, this is the heaviest pad on this list in size regular, but it isn’t all that large to pack or even all that heavy, considering how warm it is.
-This pad has a ridiculous R-value of 7.3.
-The bottom is made of 70-denier material, enhancing its durability, while the top is constructed from 30-denier material to reduce weight and increase packability.
+At 22.3 ounces for size regular, this is the heaviest pad on this list, but it isn’t that large to pack, or even all that heavy, especially considering its warmth.
+In addition to its incredibly high R-value, the bottom is made of 70-denier material, enhancing its durability, while the top is constructed from 30-denier material to reduce weight and increase packability.

 One of our female testers who sleeps cold prefers this pad over the Therm-a-Rest NeoAir XLite NXT Sleeping Pad because she’s willing to carry a bit of extra weight to stay warm at night.
 She and some of our other testers have also found rectangular pads such as this one to be more stable and, therefore, more comfortable than most mummy-shaped pads.
 If you are a cold sleeper and don’t want to feel the cold ground again, consider adding this to your fastpacking kit.